 Depending on the cause, there are several medical interventions commonly used to fight fatigue:

 - Testosterone: Testosterone therapy has been used to treat HIV-positive people with fatigue, decreased sex drive, and weight loss.
 Testosterone replacement in men with HIV has been reported to improve energy, mood and sex drive.
 Replacement is usually given as a biweekly injection or via a patch.

 - Anabolic Steroids: Testosterone is a naturally occurring anabolic steroid.
 Synthetic versions of anabolic steroids have been used to promote the development of lean body mass and improve energy levels.
 Anabolic steroids under study, in both men and women, include nandrolone (Deca Durabolin) and oxandrolone (Oxandrin).
 Preliminary study results have been encouraging, but researchers currently remain uncertain as to the best use of anabolic steroids in HIV.
 Anabolic steroids, especially oral compounds, can cause liver disease and should be used with caution.
 Moreover, like testosterone replacement therapy, anabolic steroids can cause virilization in women (development of ’masculine traits’ such as thickened facial hair and voice deepening).

 - Growth Hormone: Human growth hormone (Serostim) is another anabolic agent.
 Growth hormone is approved for the treatment of wasting in people with HIV/AIDS.
-In one 12-week study, HIV-infected people being treated for weight loss had improved energy levels after growth hormone treatment as determined by treadmill tests.
+In one 12-week study, HIV-positive people being treated for weight loss had improved energy levels after growth hormone treatment as determined by treadmill tests.
 Growth hormone has also been shown to increase both weight and lean body mass in people with HIV.

 A few small studies are investigating the use of psycho-stimulant drugs to treat fatigue.
 Ritalin, Cylert Adderall, and Dexedrine are among the drugs being tried.
 However, these drugs contain “speed”—amphetamines, in most cases—which means that they are potentially addictive.
 Modafinil (Provigil) is a non-addictive stimulant used to treat narcolepsy, a neurological disorder marked by uncontrollable attacks of daytime sleepiness.
 It is currently being studied as an anti-fatigue treatment for HIV-positive people.
 Like other psycho-stimulants, modafinil is processed by the liver, which means possible drug interactions with antiretroviral (ARV) medications.